santhoshvec24/Week-5-VSD-RISC-V-Tapeout-Program/README.md

 # Week-5-VSD-RISC-V-Tapeout-Program
 `19/10/2025` to `25/10/2025`

-In this experiment, we utilize OpenROAD Flow Scripts to carry out the Floorplanning and Placement stages of the physical design flow for the GCD circuit.
-This experiment signifies the transition from the SPICE-level transistor design (Week 4) to the backend implementation phase, where the synthesized GCD logic is converted into an actual physical layout using automated EDA tools.
+This experiment utilizes **OpenROAD Flow Scripts** to execute the Floorplanning and Placement stages of the physical design flow for the GCD circuit, representing the shift from the SPICE-level transistor design (Week 4) to the backend implementation phase, where the synthesized logic is realized as a physical layout through automated EDA tools.

 ---